KehasGB/Nova-Educational-Consultancy/README.md

 ## Our Services

-- **Personalized Guidance:** We offer personalized guidance to help students navigate their academic and career paths.
+- **Personalized Guidance:** We offer personalized guidance to help students navigate their academic and career path.
 - **Test Preparation:** Prepare for standardized tests with our specialized test preparation courses.
 - **University Admissions:** Get assistance with university admissions, including application assistance and interview preparation.
 - **Career Counseling:** Explore career options and receive guidance on choosing the right career path.